 Most kids, given the choice, just won’t choose the book often enough to ensure it becomes a habit.

-Limiting screen time is one the most important thing you can do to encourage reading.
+Limiting screen time is one of the most important things you can do to encourage reading.
 But it also helps develop communication and social skills too.
 A kid with a screen in hand for hours a day is going to severely limited as they get older in terms of being able to interact with the “real” world.